-This policy outlines Merton College's approach to the acceptable use of the College and University networks to ensure that the College's security objectives are met.
-Anyone who connects a computer or other device to the College network must abide by the Regulations provided here.
+- 3.1.
+These Regulations outline the College's approach to the acceptable use of the College and University networks to ensure that the College's security objectives are met.
+Anyone who connects a computer or other device to the College network must abide by the Regulations provided here. - 3.2.
+These Regulations are applicable across the College and individually apply to all individuals who connect their computers and other devices to the College network.